solita/solita.github.com/_posts/2016-06-22-hello-beercraft.md

 ## Tasting notes

 Smell and taste has refreshing notes of passion fruit.
 Citra and Jarrylo hops creates bitterness in the end that is suitable for any summer beer.
 We were happy about how well passion fruit came out in both smell and taste.
-We were very pleased with the test batch thus Maku brewing will continue without making any changes to receipt.
+We were very pleased with the test batch thus Maku Brewing will continue without making any changes to receipt.

 Fellow from Solita got there before me and wrote this [blog](http://tuopillinen.blogspot.fi/2016/06/pieni-yritysvierailu-maku-brewingille.html) about the tasting in finnish.